Fibered ribbon pretzels: Introduction

 We remark that the knot $\pm 10_{75}$ is actually mutation-invariant, so the ordering of parameters in the case (1) is arbitrary.
 Also, knots with parameters in cases (1), (3) and (4) are never exceptional.
 It is also worth noting that in the literature pretzel knots are often classified as \emph{odd}, i.e.\ defined by an odd number of odd parameters, or \emph{even} otherwise.
 In this language, Theorem \ref{thm_main} implies that $\pm 10_{75}$ is in fact the unique fibered ribbon odd pretzel knot, while there are infinitely many even ones.

 We want to stress that reordering of the parameters plays very differently with fiberedness and ribbonness, and we won't attempt to pin down the different possibilites.
-To showcase the intricacy of the problem let us highlight that for example the pretzel knot $K=P(5,-5,7,-7,4)$ is ribbon and fibered; its mutant $K'=P(7,5,-5,-7,4)$ is ribbon, but not fibered; furthermore $K''=P(7,-5,-7,5,4)$ is fibered but conjecturally not ribbon and finally $K'''=P(5,7,-5,-7,2)$ is neither fibered nor ribbon (conjecturally).
+To showcase the intricacy of the problem let us highlight that for example the pretzel knot $K=P(3,-3,5,-5,7,-7,4)$ is ribbon and fibered; its mutant $K'=P(3,5,7,-7,-5,-3,4)$ is ribbon, but not fibered; furthermore $K''=P(3,-5,7,-3,5,-7,4)$ is fibered but, as Nathan Dunfield pointed out in private communication, can be shown using SnapPy's implementation of Herald-Kirk-Livingston slice obstructions to not be ribbon \cite{SnapPy}, and finally the mutant $K'''=P(3,5,7,-3,-5,-7,4)$ is neither fibered nor ribbon.

 The strategy we follow to prove Theorem~\ref{thm_main} is as follows: taking Gabai's classification of fibered pretzel knots as a starting point, we determine which of them are potentially slice by obstructing their double covers from bounding rational homology balls using lattice embedding techniques derived from Donaldson's Theorem A. The potentially slice candidates are then shown to be ribbon by explicitly describing the disks.
 It is worth noting that it is customary in the literature to exclude or to treat independently the case in which parameters can include $\pm1$ or $0$.
-In fact, many previous results, particularly regarding sliceness and ribonness properties, are either stated only for pretzel knots with no unitary parameters, or are treated separately \cite{pretzel,miller,bryant,long}.
+In fact, many previous results, particularly regarding sliceness and ribbonness properties, are either stated only for pretzel knots with no unitary parameters, or are treated separately \cite{pretzel,miller,bryant,long}.
 This article will also treat the unitary and non-unitary cases separately.
 If 0 is a parameter, it can only appear once, and the knot is a connected sum, so as mentioned above falls into known classifications.

 The structure of the paper is as follows: in Section~\ref{s:background} we will establish definitions and conventions more precisely, and recall known results.
 In Section~\ref{s:lattice}, we will review the tools needed for our proofs, which will be left for Section~\ref{s:lemmas}.
 The proof of Theorem~\ref{thm_main} is obtained as a combination of results in this last section.